GrammaticalFramework/gf-eclipse-plugin/ontology-grammar_notes.md

 ## Documentation

-The template file format needs some sort of documentation
+The template file format needs some sort of proper specification.
+The example available at `resources/template.xml` is OK, but it needs some instructions to accompany it.

-## Testing various SPARQL EndPoint URLS
+## Testing various SPARQL EndPoint URLs

 So far I have not been able to get the SPARQL endpoint running locally on my machine.
-So I have tested the plugin with publicly available endpoints found here: http://labs.mondeca.com/sparqlEndpointsStatus/ I selected various endpoint URLs at random and tested them with the Ontology Grammar Wizard.
+So, I have tested the plugin with publicly available endpoints found here: <http://labs.mondeca.com/sparqlEndpointsStatus/>.
+I selected various endpoint URLs at random and tested them with the Ontology Grammar Wizard.
 The results are below.

-### Default
+### (Default)
 http://localhost:8080/repositories/molto-repository
 (no local server running): Connection refused